kiniamit/starter-hugo-research-group/content/authors/PeterBajorski/_index.md

 ---
 # Display name
-title: "Duygu Akdevelioglu"
+title: "Peter Bajorski"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "duygu-akdevelioglu"
+- "peter-bajorski"

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Assistant Professor.
-Department of MIS, Marketing, and Analytics
+role: Professor - School of Mathematical Sciences

 # Organizations/Affiliations
 organizations:
-- name: Saunders College of Business
+- name: College of Science
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:
+bio: Dr. Peter Bajorski has taught undergraduate and graduate courses in fundamentals of probability and statistics, multivariate analysis, regression analysis, and experimental design.
+He has also developed and taught a specialized course on multivariate statistics for imaging science.

-Home Country: TURKEY
+Home Country: POLAND

 education:
 courses:
-- course: Ph.D. in Marketing
+- course: Ph.D.
-  institution: University of California, Irvine
+  institution: Technical University of Wroclaw (Poland)
-  year: 2018
-- course: MS in Marketing
+- course: MS
-  institution: Bilkent University, Turkey
-  year: 2013
+  institution: University of Wroclaw (Poland)
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the